Bicycle Safety Guide and Countermeasure Selection System

 Example of a raised separated bike lane. http://www.pedbikeimages.org/ - Carl Sundstrom

-Separated bike lanes (also known as cycle tracks) are bicycle facilities that run alongside a roadway separated from automobile traffic by a physical barrier, such as parked cars, bollards, a landscaped buffer, or a curb.
+Separated bike lanes (also known as cycle tracks or protected bike lanes) are bicycle facilities that run alongside a roadway separated from automobile traffic by a physical barrier, such as parked cars, bollards, a landscaped buffer, or a curb.
 A separated bike lane is for bicycle use only and distinct from a sidewalk.
 Separated bike lanes may be one-way or two-way and can be raised or at street-level.
 One benefit of separated bike lanes is that many bicyclists feel more comfortable being physically separated from car traffic, potentially attracting new riders.
 Separated bike lane may also reduce cyclist collisions involving parked cars; they can prevent "doorings" by creating a 3+ foot gap between parked cars and the bicycle travel lane, and also keep cars from parking in a bike lane.

 When selecting streets for the installation of a separated bike lane, consider locations with high bicycle traffic; high bicycle stress from high motor vehicle speeds or motor vehicle volumes; or high rates of parking turnover.
 Two-way separated bike lanes should be considered for locations where they would reduce potential wrong-way riding due to out of direction travel, where there is a high concentration of destinations on one side of the street, or other reasons.
 Also consider the impact on network traffic operations when retrofitting a separated bike lane as the installation typically results in the loss of a motor vehicle travel lane.